-Research infrastructures should be developed and implemented to facilitate the exchange and integration of surveillance data to perform (inter)national meta-data analysis.
-There is a need to create and maintain freely available (open access) data warehouses where sequence data can be imported, quality checked, and individual isolates can be put into a global context (for instance by improving bioinformatics pipelines).
+Research infrastructures should be developed and implemented, or further coordinated in the case that they already exist, to facilitate the exchange and integration of surveillance data to perform (inter)national meta-data analysis.
+There is a need to create, maintain or coordinate open access data warehouses where sequence data can be imported, quality checked, and individual isolates can be put into a global context (for instance by improving bioinformatics pipelines).
 The issues of confidentiality and of incentives for data sharing should also be considered.
 Research on novel technologies should determine whether conventional surveillance approaches based on phenotypic characterisation of isolates should be replaced or complemented.
+Data on antimicrobial surveillance should be linked with information on colonisation, (co-)infection and host factors (such as clinically available information) where appropriate.